-Located on the entire Fifth Floor, the college library is an information center and an integral part of the educational process.
-Its collection includes 45,000 volumes and 362 print journals and newspapers and over 6,000 full text periodicals are available in on-line databases.
+The college library is an information center and an integral part of the educational process.
+Its collection includes 45,000 volumes and 359 print journals and newspapers and over 6,000 full text periodicals are available in on-line databases.
 These databases cover the following disciplines: Business, Nursing and Allied Health, Social Services, including Criminal Justice, Psychology and Sociology, Library Science, Engineering and related technologies.
 Newspaper databases are also available.
 All databases can be accessed remotely.
 The book and journal collections are complemented by audio and videocassettes and computer-assisted instruction in subject disciplines.

 Full services are available to Distance Education students via the Library's web page.
 Supplemental to college holdings, Capital Community College students have access to regional and national collections through our interlibrary loan system and reciprocal borrowing agreements.
 Students can also borrow materials directly from public libraries.
-The library also offers students a virtual reference service called InfoAnyTime.
-InfoAnyTime enables students to ask live librarians reference questions 24 hours a day 7 days a week.